- Least expensive Toyota hybrid

 The 2018 Toyota Prius C is showing its age; it lacks refinement and is no longer top of the pack on fuel economy, while cheap gas makes the $20K price a heavy lift.

-We rate the 2018 Toyota Prius C at 5.2 points out of a possible 10, which is slightly below our average for all new cars.
+We rate the 2018 Toyota Prius C at 5.2 points out of a possible 10, which is slightly above average for new cars, buoyed by its fuel economy score.
 (Read more about how we rate cars.)
-If we get complete safety ratings from the NHTSA, note that the score could change.

 A small 1.5-liter inline-4 is paired to Toyota’s hybrid system and a scaled-down battery pack small enough to fit under the rear seat.
 Inside, the Prius C is more conventional than the Space Age design of other Prius models, but it’s also clearly an economy car, with basic plastics and not a lot of noise suppression.

 On the road, the Prius C is slow and when pressed, remarkably noisy.
 It gets more fun if you push it hard, but the noise and lack of power mean you’ll pay the price for any attempts at street-racer antics.
 Toyota added modern electronic safety features to the littlest Prius last year, but it still lacks a number of features now offered in newer subcompacts.

 With its closest competitor, the unsuccessful Honda Insight, now gone from the market, the Prius C competes with a range of less expensive but newer and nicer subcompact sedans and hatchbacks.
 It may also vie with the latest generation of the larger Prius Liftback, which was entirely redesigned in 2016.

 With gasoline cheap these days, its mix of high fuel-economy ratings and lower price may not be as appealing as they were when it launched.
 And the subpar performance and refinement are hard to escape, especially against its much-improved big brother, the Prius Liftback.

 2018 Toyota Prius C